-A lot of times nowadays I go to bed at night thinking the country’s become a pretty messed up place, and I only wake up feeling a little bit worse.
+A lot of times nowadays I go to bed at night thinking the country’s become a pretty messed up place, only to wake up feeling a little bit worse.
 I‘m pretty sure I’m not alone.
 I take some solace reading news accounts of other times – decades, generations or even centuries before – when circumstances may have, at the time, seemed similarly dismal, perhaps bordering on hopeless.
 Yet somehow things survived and people moved on.
 For the most part, that’s true.
 Thanks, perhaps, to the better angels of our nature, as Lincoln once famously said, or at least something like that.
 You take the long view and you can still try to see that.
-I take solace, too – strength, even – when I hear that sentiment reinforced through the potency of a beautifully written line in an expertly crafted song.
+I take comfort, too – strength, even – when I hear that sentiment reinforced through the potency of a beautifully written line in an expertly crafted song.
 Some songwriters have that gift, to connect to that feeling.
 I guess, maybe to burrow through to your soul.
 It doesn’t necessarily have to be anything too fancy, or too poetic; in fact, for me it’s better if it isn’t.
 It just has to reach you, and hit you in your gut.

 I heard such a line recently, written and sung by BJ Barham, world-weary 36-year-old leader and unadulterated lyricist of the North Carolina band American Aquarium.
 The song from which it derives, ‘The World Is On Fire,’ is superb and impressive in its entirety.
 But for me, the record reaches its bracing apex, both musically and emotionally, with the closing line of the chorus: